FabricMC/fabric-docs/develop/loom/production-run-tasks.md

 ---
-title: Production run tasks.
+title: Production Run Tasks
 description: Documentation for the production run tasks in the Fabric Loom Gradle plugin.
 authors:
   - modmuss50
+  - kb-1000
+  - Juuxel
+  - Atakku
+  - SolidBlock-cn
+authors-nogithub:
+  - jamieswhiteshirt
+  - daomephsta
+  - caoimhe
 ---

-# Production Run Tasks {#options}

-When building your mod to distribute to users it gets remapped to intermediary mappings, this presents some small diffrences between the development environment and production (e.g the vanilla launcher).
-While it's rare for there to be issues, it makes sense to test your mod in a production environment before releasing it.
+When building your mod to distribute to users, it gets remapped to intermediary mappings, which cause slight inconsistencies between the development environment and production (like the vanilla launcher).
+Although such issues are rare, it makes sense to test your mod in a production environment before releasing it.

 ## Common Options {#common}